zakarynichols/create-go-app/container-readme.md

 1. Add second user to `docker-users` group.
 Windows key -> Computer Management -> Local Users and Groups -> docker-users -> Add ...

 2. Set docker container mode to linux to work in WSL2.
 Docker icon in system tray -> right click -> Windows/linux mode

+3. Only one user account can have the docker daemon running.
+The other user account will run into errors when trying to use docker.